-You can commonly find the eastern gray squirrels in urban and suburban areas of North America.
+You can commonly find eastern gray squirrels in urban and suburban areas of North America.
 Some gray squirrels have white fur, but they are not albinos because of tiny tufts of gray found on the back of their heads and shoulders.
 The red squirrel is another beloved arboreal squirrel.
-People love it for its exquisite fur and often keep it as pets.
+People love it for its exquisite fur and often keep it as a pet.

 According to the Washington Department of Fish and Wildlife, tree squirrels are the number one wildlife trouble markers in urban and suburban areas.
-They often steal bird feed and destroy feeders to get to it.
+You might see a tree squirrel stealing bird feed and destroying feeders to get to it.

-This category of squirrels live in tunnels or burrows, and some species hibernate during the winter.
-The arctic ground squirrel, native to the arctic, can withstand freezing temperature during hibernation by dropping its body temperature3.
+This category of squirrels lives in tunnels or burrows, and some squirrel species hibernate during the winter.
+The arctic ground squirrel, native to the arctic, can withstand freezing temperatures during hibernation by dropping its body temperature.
 The body temperature drops from 99 degrees F (37 degrees C) to 27 degrees F (-3 degrees C).

 Ground squirrels have short, strong forelimbs that they use for digging.
 They may sometimes be melanistic; completely black.
 But usually have fur tones ranging from gray, brown, and buff.
 Gray squirrels are ground squirrels with grayish fur.

 Like birds, flying squirrels make their homes in nests or tree holes.
 They do not have wings to really fly but glide effortlessly from tree to tree, thanks to a skin flap.
-This flap of skin, called a patagium, connects their limbs to their bodies and provides a winglike structure, and they use their tail as a parachute.
+These flaps of skin, called a patagium, connect their limbs to their bodies and provide a winglike structure, and they use their tail as a parachute.